lawrennd/old_talks/_ai/laplaces-gremlin-uncertainty-and-artificial-intelligence.md

 \newslide{}

-> One thing is I can live with doubt, and uncertainty and not knowing.
-I think it's much more interesting to live with not knowing that to have an answer that might be wrong.
+> One thing is I can live with is doubt, and uncertainty and not knowing.
+I think it's much more interesting to live with not knowing than to have an answer that might be wrong.
 >
 > Richard P. Feynmann in the *The Pleasure of Finding Things Out* 1981.